 Lucky Pokemon have minimum IVs of 12/12/12 and costs half as much Stardust to power up.
 This makes them extremely useful for any Pokemon trainers looking to level up their Pokemon without having to use vast amounts of Stardust.

-Stardust in any large quantity is hard to come by, so if you’re a competitive player who wants to get Pokemon to the maximum level of 40, obtaining Lucky Pokemon is essential.
+After all, Stardust can be hard to come by, so if you’re a competitive player who wants to get Pokemon to the maximum level of 40, obtaining Lucky Pokemon is essential.

-All trades have a chance of resulting in both Pokemon being lucky.
-However, trading older Pokemon has a greater chance of making them lucky.
+Trading Pokemon is currently the best way to get Lucky versions of a specific creature.
+All Pokemon trades have a chance of resulting in both Pokemon being lucky, but trading older Pokemon has a greater chance of making them Lucky.

-The exact percentages of obtaining a lucky Pokemon based on the age of it are unknown.
-It has been speculated that when two are traded, the game will take the average age of the two and put a percentage on it based on that.
+The exact percentages of obtaining a Lucky Pokemon are still is unknown, so you’re best off trading Pokemon that you have held onto for a number of years.
+It has been speculated that when two Pokemon are traded, the game will take the average age of both creatures and give trainers a percentage based on that.

 To guarantee a Lucky Pokemon trade, it’s often best to make sure the traded Pokemon were caught between July 2016 or August 2016.
 One trainer will also need to have acquired less than 10 Lucky Pokemon to make the outcome guaranteed.